 Balance Sheet Impacts

-On the balance sheet, notes payables are recorded as liabilities.
+On the balance sheet, notes payables are recorded as a liability on the balance sheet.
 As monthly payments are made, the notes payable balance decreases, reflecting the reduction in the company’s obligations.
 Additionally, the cash balance decreases by the total payment amount, impacting the company’s liquidity.

 Income Statement Impacts

 The income statement records interest expense as it accrues monthly.
+Accrued interest is recorded as an expense, reducing the company’s net income.
 This expense reduces the company’s net income, particularly in the early stages of the loan when interest payments are higher.
 Over time, as the principal is paid down, the interest expense decreases, allowing for greater net income retention.

 Cash Flow Statement Impacts